 1. Decide which team members join Craft.io and set their roles

 Craft.io allows you to assign team members to specific roles.
-As a Account Owner, Admin or Team Leader, you can assign new team members with one of the following roles:
+As an Account Owner, Admin, or Team Leader, you can assign new team members with one of the following roles:

-- Team Leader: The leader of the specific team.
+Team Leader: The leader of a specific team.

-- Contributor: A team member who can view the Workspace, provide comments, and chat with other team members.
+Contributor: A team member who can view the workspace and provide comments.

 Here’s a handy overview of the benefits of inviting certain members to Craft.io and the recommended Craft.io role for each user.